zavliju/kapal-titanik/README.md

 # kapal-titanik

-Just try solving one of Kaggle task using Apache Spark.
+Just try to solving one of Kaggle task using Apache Spark.